 Saving Updates

-var manager = Factory.CreateObject("tracking/contactManager"trueas ContactManager;
+var manager = Factory.CreateObject("tracking/contactManager", true) as ContactManager;

 manager.FlushContactToXdb(contact, new ContactSaveOptions(true, new LeaseOwner(AnalyticsSettings.ClusterName, LeaseOwnerType.WebCluster)));